rolspace/blazor-football-scoreboard/README.md

 openssl req -x509 -newkey rsa:4096 -keyout certs/blazor/Blazor_CertKey.pem -out certs/blazor/Blazor_Cert.pem -nodes -days 3650 -subj "/CN=localhost"
 ```

-This certificate will not require a password.
+The command will not request entering a password.
 The certificate and key will be created in the ./certs/blazor folder.
 The [NGINX config file](/src/Hosts/Blazor/nginx.conf) expects these files to be at this location.

 ---